a-gram/audioneex/README.md

 However, it should also work with any other fully compliant C++11 compiler.
 The TagLib and FFMpeg can be replaced with something else but you will need to make changes to the code.

+## Database

+Audioneex is database-agnostic, so technically it can be used with any database.
-Support for other databases other than the default ones (Tokyo Cabinet, Couchbase) can be added by reimplementing the exposed interfaces and following the specifications for the drivers.
+However, using databases other than the default ones requires writing the drivers using the exposed interfaces and following the specifications.
+The default databases are Tokyo Cabinet and Couchbase.
+The former is an embedded/in-process database (suitable for mobile/embedded apps), while the latter is client/server.

 ## How to build on Linux and Windows